 - Silica Gel Method: Cut flower tops and add to an airtight box of silica gel to dry.
 Checking for dryness in a few days, up to a couple of weeks.

 - Pressing Flowers: Pressing flowers or leaves in a book or between two wood boards.
 Cover the flower with a paper towel, place flower between pages and close to press.
 Place heavy books or objects on top if the book containing the flower.
 This method takes a couple of weeks to dry the flower.

-- Vase Drying: Leave stems in vase and remove water.
+- Vase Drying: Leave stems in a vase and remove water.

 I hope this post helped you with drying flowers!

-Don’t throw away those beautiful bouquets from you hunny, make them into potpourri that lasts all year!
+Don’t throw away those beautiful bouquets from your hunny, make them into the potpourri that lasts all year!

 Check out more of my Floral & Essential Oils posts~